Creamy Black Bean Taco Soup

 - 2 tablespoons flour

 - 2 cups milk, divided (meaning you’ll use 1 cup first and the other cup later)

 - 1 (15-ounce) can black beans, rinsed and drained

 - 1 (14.5-ounce) can diced tomatoes, undrained

 - Chopped, fresh cilantro and taco toppings for serving (optional)

 - In a 4- or 5-quart pot, cook the ground beef or turkey over medium to medium-high heat with the salt and pepper, breaking the meat into small pieces as it cooks.
 Once it is cooked through, drain any excess grease.

-- Return the pot to medium heat and melt the butter, scraping up any browned bits from the meat.
+- Add the butter, scraping up any browned bits from the meat.
 Whisk in the flour and cook for a minute or so, whisking constantly, letting the mixture brown and bubble.
 Slowly whisk in 1 cup of the milk.
 Continue stirring while heating the mixture to a gentle simmer.
 Moderate the heat on the stove so the soup just bubbles but doesn’t boil vigorously.
 Cook for 1-2 minutes to let it thicken slightly.

-- Add the black beans, diced tomatoes, green chiles, remaining 1 cup milk, and reserved cooked ground meat.
+- Add the black beans, diced tomatoes, green chiles, and remaining 1 cup milk.
 Simmer gently for 5-10 minutes.
 Add the cheese and stir until melted.

 - Serve with fresh cilantro (can also serve with crushed tortilla chips, sour cream, shredded cheese, olives, or whatever you like!).